Rock On (David Essex song): Chart history

+Certifications

 Def Leppard version

 English hard rock band Def Leppard began playing the song on their 2005 tour in support of their compilation album Rock of Ages: The Definitive Collection along with a cover of Badfinger's "No Matter What" which appeared on the album.
 The band released a studio recording of the song as a digital single in May 2006 preceding the release of their album Yeah!, which features cover versions of 1970s rock hits.
 The single spent 18 weeks on the US Hard Rock chart, peaking at No. 18 in June 2006.
 The song has since become a staple in Def Leppard's setlists, often following a Rick Savage's bass solo.
 "We took that one to pieces and rewrote it…" observed Joe Elliott.
 "American radio still plays 'Rock On' every day, sandwiched between Lynyrd Skynyrd and Zeppelin."
 The radio remix version of the song also appeared on Def Leppard's 2018 compilation album The Story So Far – The Best Of.